Machine Learning, Stream Processing, Real-Time Analytics, Apache Kafka, Apache Flink

 Challenges and Considerations

 Model versioning and deployment become complex in production.
 Multiple model versions may run simultaneously for A/B testing or gradual rollouts.
 Prediction results should include model version metadata for debugging and analysis.
-Canary deployments test new models on a small traffic percentage before full rollout.
+Canary deployments (where new models receive 5-10% of traffic initially before full rollout) test models in production with limited risk.
+Include model version, timestamp, and confidence scores in prediction payloads:

 Feature engineering in real-time is challenging.
 Some features require historical context (moving averages, trend calculations) that must be computed incrementally.
 Others need joins with slowly-changing dimension tables.
 Flink's stateful operators and exactly-once processing guarantees make this feasible but require careful design.